Red Flag Warning issued for Dawson, McCone, Prairie, Richland, Wibaux Counties by NWS - NewsBreak

 Red Flag Warning issued for Dawson, McCone, Prairie, Richland, Wibaux Counties by NWS

-Effective: 2021-09-15 12:00:00 MDT Expires: 2021-09-15 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: Please advise the appropriate officials or fire crews in these areas of this Red Flag Warning.
-Target Area: Dawson, McCone, Prairie, Richland, Wibaux Counties; Southern Petroleum and Southern Garfield Counties; The Lower Missouri River Breaks including the Charles M Russell National Wildlife Refuge RED FLAG WARNING IN EFFECT FROM NOON TO 8 PM MDT WEDNESDAY FOR LOW RH AND STRONG WINDS FOR FIRE WEATHER ZONES 122, 136, AND 137 The National Weather Service in Glasgow has issued a Red Flag Warning for low RH and strong winds, which is in effect from noon to 8 PM MDT Wednesday.
-The Fire Weather Watch is no longer in effect. * AFFECTED AREA...Fire Weather Zones 122, 136 and 137. * TIMING...Noon through 8PM. * WINDS...West 15 to 25 mph with gusts up to 40 mph. * RELATIVE HUMIDITY...As low as 18 percent. * TEMPERATURES...In the lower 80s. * IMPACTS...New fires can start and spread easily and rapidly.alerts.weather.gov
+Effective: 2021-09-18 14:22:00 MDT Expires: 2021-09-18 22:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: Please advise the appropriate officials or fire crews in these areas of this Red Flag Warning.
+Target Area: Dawson, McCone, Prairie, Richland, Wibaux Counties; Fort Peck Reservation and Daniels, Roosevelt, Sheridan Counties; Northern Valley and Northern Phillips Counties; Southern Petroleum and Southern Garfield Counties; The Little Rockies; The Lower Missouri River Breaks including the Charles M Russell National Wildlife Refuge RED FLAG WARNING REMAINS IN EFFECT UNTIL 10 PM MDT THIS EVENING FOR GUSTY WINDS AND LOW HUMIDITY FOR FIRE WEATHER ZONES 120, 122, 134, 135, 136, AND 137 * AFFECTED AREA...Fire Weather Zones 120, 122, 134, 135, 136 and 137. * TIMING...This afternoon and evening. * WINDS...Southwest 15 to 25 mph with gusts up to 35 mph. * RELATIVE HUMIDITY...As low as 7 percent. * IMPACTS...New fire starts would spread toward the north and northeast.alerts.weather.gov

 Comments / 0